About Us

 Who We Are

-We honor the achievements and contributions of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI) who have served in the Agency, strive for common ground, proactively address opportunities and resolution, and promote inclusive engagement and collaboration among Forest Service employees, Agency leadership, and our AANHPI public.
+We honor the achievements and contributions of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI) who have served our National Forests and Grasslands, strive for common ground, proactively address opportunities and resolution, and promote engagement and collaboration.

 Through our actions we can contribute in bridging social and cultural differences & demonstrate our values through our accomplishments.